souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-gradle-plugin.md

         }
     }
     ```
-    Note that `pluginManagement {}` block must appear before any other statements in the script.
+    Note that the `pluginManagement {}` block must appear before any other statements in the file.

-3. Execute the `nativeCompile` task to generate a native image using Gradle:
+3. Run the `nativeCompile` task to generate a native executable using Gradle:

     ```shell
     ./gradlew nativeCompile
     ```

-    The native executable, named `fortune` is created in `build/native/nativeCompile` directory.
+    The native executable, named _fortune_, is created in the _build/native/nativeCompile_ directory.

-4. Run your application from a native executable:
+4. Run your native executable:

     ```shell
     ./build/native/nativeCompile/fortune
     ```

-You can customize the name of the native executable and pass additional parameters to GraalVM in _build.gradle_:
+You can customize the name of the native executable and pass additional parameters to GraalVM in the _build.gradle_ file, as follows:

 ```
 graalvmNative {